-- Ensuring that "life skills" are at the core of our children's learning; - Providing support for children who need it across the curriculum; - Planning to develop children's understanding through the use of senses and experiences; - Planning for children's full participation in learning, and in physical and practical activities; - Helping to manage their emotions, particularly trauma, stress or anger; - Helping children to manage their behaviour and to take part in learning effectively and safely; - Helping individuals to manage their emotions, particularly trauma, stress or anger; - Celebrating achievement at all levels; - Communicating with families and colleagues regularly - Identifying the need for a CAF (Common Assessment Framework) for the child and the family in and out of school. - Identifying safeguarding concerns for the child and acting accordingly.
+- Ensuring that "life skills" are at the core of our children's learning; - Providing support for children who need it across the curriculum; - Planning to develop children's understanding through the use of senses and experiences; - Planning for children's full participation in learning, and in physical and practical activities; - Helping to manage their emotions, particularly trauma, stress or anger; - Helping children to manage their behaviour and to take part in learning effectively and safely; - Helping individuals to manage their emotions, particularly trauma, stress or anger; - Celebrating achievement at all levels; - · Communicating with families and colleagues regularly . - Identifying safeguarding concerns for the child and acting accordingly.